-1 Y 'ear 3 Ye ears 5 Ye ears
+Periods ending 6/30/2020 1 Y ⁄ear 3 Ye ears 5 Y ears

-Periods ending 6/30/2019 Return Rank Return Rank Return Rank
+Return Rank Return Rank Return Rank

-Total Fund 5.3% 68 10.9% 1 7.4% 1
+Total Fund -1.4% 92 5.1% 43 6.0% 19

-Performance Benchmark 7.0 16 9.8 10 7.2 1
+Performance Benchmark 2.3 35 6.2 17 6.6 9

-Total Equity 4.1 58 12.9 28 7.4 33
+Total Equity -6.4 75 3.4 62 5.1 54

-Performance Benchmark 5.9 46 12.2 34 7.6 30
+Performance Benchmark 2.7 41 6.9 34 7.4 30

-Total Fixed Income 6.4 68 4.3 9 3.4 31
+Total Fixed Income 6.4 69 4.7 67 4.5 42

-Performance Benchmark 8.1 13 2.8 60 3.2 45
+Performance Benchmark 7.9 43 5.2 39 4.4 51

-Total Opportunistic/Alternatives -0.2 2.3 2.2
+Total Opportunistic/Alternatives -5.3 -1.7 0.0

-Custom Alternatives Benchmark 2.1 2.8 1.2
+Custom Alternatives Benchmark -2.4 1.0 0.4

-Total Real Assets 5.6 7.5 8.7
+Total Real Assets 4.0 6.3 7.2

-Total Real Assets Benchmark 5.7 6.2 8.0
+Total Real Assets Benchmark 4.1 5.3 6.5

-Total Private Equity 12.8 17.2 14.2
+Total Private Equity 4.9 13.1 12.7

-Private Equity Policy 10.8 15.7 12.5
+Private Equity Policy -7.5 6.0 7.8

-The System ended the fiscal year with approximately \$17.6 billion representing growth of approximately \$240 million over the year.
-Investment earnings of \$933 million drove the asset growth, which is net of withdrawals of approximately \$693 million.
-The investment gains equate to a 5.3% net-of-fee total return.
-All asset classes, with the exception of Opportunistic/Alternatives, generated positive investment results.
-Private Equity generated the strongest absolute returns, returning 12.8% over the one-year period, followed by fixed income which returned 6.4%.
-On a relative basis, the Total Fund trailed its Performance Benchmark return of 7.0%.
-Relative to a peer group of U.S. Public Pension Plans with assets over \$1 billion, the Plan ended the year slightly below the median plan, ranking in the 68th percentile.
-Longer-term performance remains exceptionally strong, as the Total Fund returned an annualized 10.9% over the three-year period, 7.4% over the five-year period, and 10.3% over the ten-year period.
-The Total Fund has outperformed its Performance Benchmark and ranked in the top percentile of its peer group over each of these trailing time periods.
+The Total Fund ended the fiscal year with approximately \$16.7 billion representing a decrease of approximately \$921 million over the year.
+Investment losses of \$203 million and net of withdrawals of approximately \$718 million drove the asset decline.
+The investment losses equate to a decline of 1.4%, net-of-fees on Total Fund assets.
+Despite the volatile year, all asset classes, with the exception of the Opportunistic/Alternatives and Total Equity, generated positive investment results.
+Fixed Income generated the strongest absolute returns, returning 6.4% over the one-year period, followed by Private Equity which returned 4.9%.
+Real Assets also generated a positive 4.0% return over the one-year period.
+On a relative basis, the Total Fund trailed its Performance Benchmark return of 2.3%.
+Relative performance was primarily driven by the Total Equity asset class and losses resulting from the Allianz Structured Alpha fallout.
+Relative to a peer group of U.S. Public Pension Plans with assets over \$1 billion, the Plan ended the year below the median plan.
+Longer-term performance remains positive, as the Total Fund returned an annualized 6.0% over the five-year period, 8.8% over the ten-year period and 8.2% since inception (4/1986).
+Additionally, the Total Fund ranked above median over the three-year period and in the top quartile of the peer universe over the five, ten and since inception time periods.

-During the year, the total equity asset class returned 4.1%, trailing its benchmark return of 5.9%.
-While active management was mixed over the year, the underperformance was primarily driven by the small cap bias within the global equity asset class.
-Global small cap securities, as measured by the MSCI All Country World Small Cap Index, declined 3.0% during the year, while broad global equity markets gained 4.6% as measured by the MSCI All Country World Investable Markets Index.
-Longer-term performance remains positive, as the total equity portfolio has outperformed its Performance Benchmark over the trailing 3- and 10-year periods.
+During the year, the total equity asset class returned -6.4%, trailing its benchmark return of 2.7%.
+While active management was mixed over the year, the underperformance was primarily driven by the losses realized by the AllianzGI Structured Alpha products, as well as from a modest overweight to small cap securities within the Total Equity asset class.
+Global small cap securities, as measured by the MSCI All Country World Small Cap Index, declined 5.5% during the year, while broad global equity markets gained 1.2% as measured by the MSCI All Country World Investable Markets Index.
+While longer-term absolute performance remains strong, returning an annualized 9.5% over the trailing 10-years, recent underperformance has impacted the longer-term returns relative to the Performance Benchmark.

 Fixed income market returns outperformed global equity returns, as yields fell meaningfully over the year.
-The Bloomberg Barclays Universal Index returned 8.1%.
+The Bloomberg Barclays Universal Index returned 7.9%.
 The ATRS fixed income portfolio generated a 6.4% return.
-The core and core plus bond managers generated the strongest absolute returns.
+The core and core plus bond managers generated the strongest absolute returns and also notably outpaced their respective benchmarks.
 Despite meaningfully outperforming their respective benchmarks, the absolute return managers lagged the broader fixed income markets due primarily to minimal interest rate exposure.
-The trailing 3-, 5- and 10-year fixed income portfolio returns exceeded those of the benchmark by meaningful margins.
+The trailing 5- and 10-year fixed income portfolio returns exceeded those of the benchmark.